Shopify/hydrogen/rfc/obsolete-routing.md

 ---

+## Update

+This RFC and corresponding code has been removed.
+There is a chance that we revisit some of the topics found here in the future, but for now this is no longer valid.

+---

 Hydrogen will provide built-in support for Shopify routes to make it easier to build a custom storefront.

 See [H2 Multiple Storefronts & Routing Problems](https://docs.google.com/document/d/1v0qV3wqAl3wsYvVmJhqBXAqHTX9JdSLjBJ75FJnyW0M/edit#) for a detailed motiviation.